solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## 12 / Summary

-From basic two-tier and three-tier architectures to more advanced container based and event-driven architectures, there are many ways a developer can build a MySQL based application.
+Many customers have built scalable resilient architectures using Azure Database for MySQL.
+Developers can build basic two-tier and three-tier architectures to more advanced container-based and event-driven MySQL based architectures.

-At the very core, an application will consumer CPU, memory, disk and network.
-Finding the right target hosting platform while balancing costs is a vital skill to have and by learning from the examples provided throughout this guide, developers with have a nice base of knowledge to start from.
+At the very core, an application will consume CPU, memory, disk and network.
+Finding the right target hosting platform while balancing costs is a vital skill.
+Developers should leverage the examples provided throughout this guide to accelerate their learning and adoption journey.

 ### Checklist

 -   Reference architectures can provide ideas on how to use a product.
+    Start to learn from successful deployments.
 -   Utilize the knowledge others have to build your own applications.
 -   Implement common proven patterns in your architectures.

 # 13 / Customer stories

-Azure Database for MySQL is used by customers all over the world, and many have shared their stories on the [Microsoft Customer Stories portal].
+Azure Database for MySQL is used by customers world wide, and many have shared their stories on the [Microsoft Customer Stories portal].

 ## Case studies